-Leiden University, Delft University of Technology and Erasmus University Rotterdam wish to provide outstanding, varied and innovative education for their students that will enable them to address present-day and future issues.
-By working together, the universities can broaden their curricula and make it easier for students from other universities to access.
+Leiden University, Delft University of Technology and Erasmus University Rotterdam provide outstanding, varied and innovative education for their students that will enable them to address present-day and future issues.
+By working together, the universities can broaden their educational portfolio and make it more accessible for students from other universities.

 Bachelor’s and Master's degree programmes